Why choose the Collaborative Process?

 You can focus on settlementRemoving the threat of “going to court” reduces anxiety and fear, thereby helping you focus on finding positive solutions.

 You get more from your resources.The Collaborative Process can be less costly and time-consuming than litigation.
 When you reach an agreement, it can be finalized within a shorter time frame.
 You do not get bogged down for months while you wait for a court date.

 You negotiate a better settlement.Every family is unique and every family deserves a unique solution to the issues raised by their circumstances.
 The Collaborative Process is designed to help you reach agreements which are uniquely tailored to your family’s needs.

 Contact a CACP Member

-At the start of the process, you will be asked to sign a Collaborative Agreement.
-This is a legal document that outlines the agreed upon commitments that all parties will follow.
-Key elements of the collaborative agreement include the following:
+At the start of the Collaborative Process, you will be asked to sign a Collaborative Participation Agreement.
+This is a legal document that outlines the agreed upon commitments which all parties will follow.
+Key elements of the Collaborative Participation Agreement include the following:

 - Respect for all parties.

-- Transparent and good faith disclosure of all pertinent facts and information.
+- Transparency including full disclosure of all pertinent facts and information.

-An example of the Collaborative Agreement can be found here.
+An example of the Collaborative Participation Agreement can be found here.

 Congratulations!
-You did it.
-After lots of hard work, a comprehensive agreement is reached that is signed and filed with the applicable court for approval.
-Since you took an active role in shaping the agreement, there are no “surprises” as to terms and conditions.
+You’ve reached a comprehensive agreement that is ready to be filed with your local court.
+Since you took an active role in shaping the agreement, there are no surprises and no questions left unanswered.